 - Mix together preserves, mustard and vinegar.

-- Line pan with foil and place tenderloin in pan
+- Line pan with foil or parchment paper and place tenderloin on pan

 - Brush with glaze mixture on both sides

 - Bake at 350 for about 20-30 minutes or until meat is cooked to desired temperature.
 I cook mine to 145 degrees F. and give it a five minute rest.

 - Brush with glaze several times during cooking process.

 If you’ve tried this recipe or any other recipe on Your Homebased Mom, then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!